Welcome to AXIS 3 ARCHITECTS, Premier Residential and Commercial Architectural Design

 As a family owned and operated company proudly serving Southern California, we as Architects believe the purpose of architecture is to create a blend of indoor and outdoor living spaces that complement and inspire our lives.

 Give us a call or drop us an email.
-We would like to talk to you.
+We would love hear how we can help create your custom architectural design.

 As residential architects, we focus on implementing various design styles for luxury living that includes Craftsman Contemporary, Spanish Mediterranean, Italian Renaissance/Tuscan, Santa Fe, French Eclectic, Modern Contemporary, International, Post and Beam Construction and more.